OlegQm/manipulator_project/programs/objects_detection/robotic_arm_scripts/README.md

-# YOLOv8 Recognizer Manipulator
+# Robotic arm with objects following system

 This folder contains the detection module that runs on a Raspberry Pi with a Hailo accelerator.
-It uses a YOLOv8 model to detect objects for the manipulator project.
+It uses a custom model, based on YOLOv8m model to detect objects for the manipulator project.

 ## Setup